heschmat/starbucks/README.md

 - pandas
 - matplotlib.pyplot
 - seaborn
+- sklearn

 ## How to run the analysis:
 Start with the EDA directory, files are ordered numerically.
 Each stage uses the data generated from previous steps.
+For modeling analysis, please check out the notebook: 04-model in the main repository.